Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces: Moduli spaces of framed and -Spin surfaces

-\begin{lem} A $\theta_r$-structure $\xi$ on $F$ gives an element $[\xi] \in H^1(\bS F; \bZ/r)$, such that the function $q_\xi$ on simple closed curves or arcs with standard ends is given by lifting it to $\bS F$ using the forwards tangent vector, and applying $[\xi]$ and subtracting 1. \end{lem} \begin{proof} By a Serre spectral sequence calculation, there is a unique class in $H^1(\bS \gamma_2^r ; \bZ/r)$ which restricts to $1 \in H^1(S^1;\bZ/r)$, as the Euler class of $\gamma_2^r$ is divisible by $r$.
+\end{lem} \begin{proof} By a Serre spectral sequence calculation, there is a unique class in $H^1(\bS \gamma_2^r ; \bZ/r)$ which restricts to $1 \in H^1(S^1;\bZ/r)$, as the Euler class of $\gamma_2^r$ is divisible by $r$.
 This gives a map $\bS \gamma_2^r \to B\bZ/r$ which we see is a homotopy equivalence.
-A $\theta_r$-structure on $F$ gives a map $\bS F \to \bS \gamma_2^r$ taking the standard part of the boundary to the basepoint and we define $[\xi]$ to be the pullback of the tautological class via this map.
+A $\theta^r$-structure on $F$ gives a map $\bS F \to \bS \gamma_2^r$ taking the standard part of the boundary to the basepoint and we define $[\xi]$ to be the pullback of the tautological class via this map.
 The claimed property is now immediate. \end{proof}